PSOjha/SendEmailByJavaEmailApi/README.md

 ### video explain :

-First you need to create app password for send email from app.Follow the instructions.
+First you need to create app password for send email from app.
+Follow the instructions.

     Create & use App Passwords
     Go to your Google Account.